Coastal salt marsh ecosystems fact sheet | Field of Mars EEC

 Close-up of green succulent samphire stems growing in wet saltmarsh conditions.
 Samphire is a saltmarsh producer that uses sunlight, water, air and nutrients to grow, providing food and shelter for small animals in the ecosystem.

-Why are coastal salt marshes important?
+Why are coastal salt marsh ecosystems important?

 Coastal salt marshes are important for biodiversity because they provide habitat, food and shelter for many plants and animals.
 They support invertebrates, small fish, shorebirds and waterbirds, and they connect with nearby ecosystems such as mangrove forests, mudflats, tidal creeks and estuaries.